cdrummey216/whoami/whoami.md

 Finally, the words.
 I heard my voice speak to him, "Your will be done.
 Made real, through me."
 He paused for a moment and then darted into the shadows in a direction I had not seen him choose before.
 I turned also, and followed my path back to my desk where I looked at the clock and started writing.

+### 02/17/2022 ~20:00
+The garage door shut with a wooden clap behind me as I stepped out onto the brick patio.
+Only the brightest stars were peaking through the overcast sky, like light shining through pinholes in the dark dome of night.
+The flood lights clicked on.
+Simultaneous with the sudden light that drenched the patio, my eyes caught sight of two silhouettes and I instinctively flipped my head to the left.
+Two rabbits at the edge of the bricks about 10 feet away.
+The first scurried off into the darkness at the introduction of the light, while the second remained.
+We gazed at each other.
+He knew me, and I knew him.
+He held me in his eyes as he waited for me to say something.
+I was ovecome, frozen, and speechless.
+I saw my reflection in his eye.
+He was returning to me a thing that I had lost in the river of time.

+Ages ago, I asked into the abyss, "Who am I?"

+The rabbit answered me with my own reflection.
+I am this self, and I am living by choice.
+Living is my response.

+The lights clicked off and, in that same moment, I was released.
+I strode across the patio, and opened the backdoor to my home.
+I passed the cross hung on the wall just inside the door.
+I walked through the kitchen, the living room, my office.
+It is real, this place.
+It is the present.
+And it is a present.

 # Part 5: How to be intentional? (a: Framing, universal truth)

 ## Framing the World